-The ratio of the reverse stock split, if approved and implemented, will be a ratio of 1-for-2, 1-for-3, 1-for-4 or 1-for-5, as determined by the Board of Directors in its sole discretion, prior to the one-year anniversary of this Annual Meeting.
+The ratio of the reverse stock split, if approved and implemented, will be a ratio of 1-for-2, 1-for-3, 1-for-4, 1-for-5, 1-for-6, 1-for-7, and 1-for-8 as determined by the Board of Directors in its sole discretion, prior to the one-year anniversary of this Annual Meeting.
+Even if approved, the Board will have discretion to delay or not to implement the reverse stock split.

 In determining the reverse stock split ratio, our Board will consider numerous factors, including:

-- the historical and projected performance of our common stock; - general economic and other related conditions prevailing in our industry and in the marketplace; - the projected impact of the selected reverse stock split ratio on trading liquidity in our common stock; - our capitalization (including the number of shares of our common stock issued and outstanding); - the prevailing trading price for our common stock and the volume level thereof; and - potential devaluation of our market capitalization as a result of a reverse stock split.
+- the historical and projected performance of our common stock: - general economic and other related conditions prevailing in our industry and in the marketplace; - the projected impact of the selected reverse stock split ratio on trading liquidity in our common stock; - our capitalization (including the number of shares of our common stock issued and outstanding); - the prevailing trading price for our common stock and the volume level thereof; and - potential devaluation of our market capitalization as a result of a reverse stock split.